KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/App-Article.md

 )
 .navigationViewStyle(.stack)
 ```

-Check out the type documentation in the KeyboardKit Pro documentation, or the demo app for some examples on how to use this view.

 > Important: For settings to sync between the main app and its keyboard extension, you must replace the main ``KeyboardSettings`` ``KeyboardSettings/store`` with an App Group-synced store.
 This is easily done by adding an ``KeyboardApp/appGroupId`` to your ``KeyboardApp`` value.